88-degrees/Book-of-Changes/e7a6bbli.md

-# Lí ䷝
+# ䷝ Lí

 * Fire, Brightness

-> Chinese: 离 ䷝ lí
+> Chinese: lí 离 ䷝

 <a id="p-120"/>

 <img src="shapes/30.10.jpg" width="101" alt="离"/>

-**Lí ䷝** indicates that, (in regard to what it denotes), it will be advantageous to be firm and correct, and that thus there will be free course and success.
+**䷝ Lí** indicates that, (in regard to what it denotes), it will be advantageous to be firm and correct, and that thus there will be free course and success.

 <a id="p-121"/>